nsbarr/self-therapy/content/posts/my-first-post.md

 To be clear, though the system prompt reads like a set of instructions, the system itself doesn't have concepts like rulesets or symbolic logic.
 For any given sequence of words – whether it's a system prompt or input from the user – LLMs like ChatGPT "simply" predict the next word.
 I put "simply" in quotes because this prediction involves many thousands of operations in a many-thousand dimensional vector space.
 Nobody programmed these operations; instead, they emerged from training neural networks on billions of web pages.
 In this way, LLMs appear simultaneously simple and inscrutable, dumb and eerily smart.
 The implications of all this are the subject of intense debate and research.{{< sidenote >}}Timothy B Lee and Sean Trott have the [best accessible primer](https://www.understandingai.org/p/large-language-models-explained-with) I've seen on LLMs.{{< /sidenote >}}

 Putting aside philosophical and existential concerns for the moment, I am astonished at how well the system adheres to these instructions, and how wonderfully it augments my inner work.
-To see it in action, we will look at the transcripts of three self-therapy sessions I conducted.
+To see it in action, we will look at the transcript of a self-therapy session I conducted.
 My comments are in italics.

 ### Session 1: Getting to know a Protector